 Michael spent the last two years working as an instructional designer for the all-online PharmD program at the University of Colorado Denver while finishing his MA degree in Information and Learning Technologies at CU Denver.
 His prior life was split between a deep exploration of the 17th-century French literary milieu and modern library work at the intersection of technology and teaching.
 He’s a flexible coordinator, an effective teacher and communicator, and a process geek who can both focus on detail and step back to view the broader picture.
 Most at home in an environment that requires multiple methods of interpersonal communication, he thrives when given the opportunity to collaborate and creatively solve problems.
 He’s thrilled to be a part of an innovative team that is pushing the boundaries of health care education.

-Erin earned a bachelor of science in human nutrition from Colorado State University and received her MPH with a concentration in community behavioral health from the Colorado School of Public Health.
-Prior to joining the ECHO team, Erin worked in a variety of settings including clinical, public health research, and program evaluation.
-Her areas of interest are in program evaluation and building evaluation capacity, improving health equity by increasing access for underserved populations, and tackling complex health issues through collaborative approaches.
+Erin’s passions for health and working with people have been the primary driver in both her academic and professional decisions.
+She earned a Bachelor of Science in Human Nutrition and Food Science from Colorado State University and earned her Master of Public Health with a concentration in Community Behavioral Health from the Colorado School of Public Health.
+Prior to joining the ECHO team, Erin worked in a variety of health settings including clinical, public health research, and program evaluation.
+Her areas of interest are in program evaluation, improving health equity by increasing access for underserved populations, nutrition, and reproductive health.

 Marisa is interested in improving access and equity in health through education and community collaboration.
 She is passionate about the use of technology to elevate practice and establish relationships to solve complex health issues reaching across disciplines and sectors for a shared goal.
 Marisa holds a bachelor of arts in communication from the University of Arizona and a master’s in public health with a concentration in community health sciences from the University of Illinois at Chicago.
-With a background in health care management, communications and nonprofit administration, she brings a comprehensive skillset and natural curiosity to her role as an ECHO coordinator.
+With a background in health care management, communications and nonprofit administration, she brings a comprehensive skillset and natural curiosity to her role as the Development and Implementation Manager.

 Suzuho Shimasaki is recognized across Colorado as a public health leader with vast experiences in health equity strategies and programming, transformational organizational and community change, workforce development through peer-to-peer learning, and collaborative community engagement.
 Outside of ECHO Colorado, Suzuho serves as the Principal of Catalysts for Achieving Racial and Ethnic Equity (CARE Equity) and President-Elect of the Colorado Public Health Association (CPHA).